Morten03Nordbye/Securing-linux-server/README.md

 # linux-cheat-sheet
-This is a collection of useful Linux/shell-commands
+This is a collection of useful commands for securing your linux server

 ## Securing the system
 ### Step 1: Enable automatic updates